What is Cybersecurity Hardware and Software Security?

 Integral hardware-based security features at the silicon level can assist better in protecting up the stack, offering a trusted and reliable foundation for a company's endpoint security strategy.

-Traditional security software offers a specific level of protection for personal computer users.
+Traditional security software and cybersecurity hardware offers a specific level of protection for personal computer users.
 And operating system security is evolving into an updated model in which virtualized containers can be deployed to isolate and affirm the integrity of web browsers, apps, and data running inside those containerized surroundings.

 Virtualization offers the ability to protect isolation.
 It also reduces the threats from malware, as it has limited access to system resources and deficits the ability to stay on the system.
 Still, software security such as encryption, OS security, and network security shows only one side of IT security for organizations.